GreptimeTeam/docs/docs/reference/sql/alter.md

 The column must be a string type to alter the fulltext index.

 When the fulltext index is disabled, you can enable it and specify the `analyzer` and `case_sensitive` options.
-When the fulltext index is already enabled on a column, you can disable it but cannot re-enable it or modify the options.
+When the fulltext index is already enabled on a column, you can disable it but cannot modify the options.

 ### Rename table